 Do not use colored Flame Fires for cooking.

 Potassium Chloride and table salt are by far, the easiest colorants to acquire.
 Table salt is just that, regular, plain salt.
-Potassium Chloride can be found in the vitamins aisle of your local grocery store in tablets and can be crushed/powdered or in a powder form already.
+Potassium Chloride can be found in the vitamin aisle of your local grocery store in tablets and can be crushed/powdered or in a powder form already.
 Both are very inexpensive.
 Calcium Chloride is most frequently sold as a de-icing compound and likely if you live in an area that gets snow, you probably still have some of this sitting in your garage or basement.

 Copper Nitrate and Copper Sulfate can be found in products used for killing the roots of plants.
 While the flames are pretty, if you cannot find pure copper sulfate, you might want to skip green flames.